-Following this offering, we intend to utilize certain of these exemptions, which we will determine prior to the consummation of this offering.
-Accordingly, you will not have the same protections afforded to shareholders of companies that are subject to all of the corporate governance requirements of NASDAQ.
-Cinven and Dr. Troendle, however, are not subject to any contractual obligation to retain their controlling interest, except that they have agreed, subject to certain exceptions, not to sell or otherwise dispose of any shares of our common stock or other capital stock or other securities exercisable or convertible therefor for a period of at least 180 days after the date of this prospectus without the prior written consent of Jefferies LLC.
+Following this offering, we intend to utilize certain of these exemptions.
+Accordingly, you will not have the same protections afforded to shareholders of companies that are subject to all of the corporate governance requirements of the .
+Cinven and Dr. Troendle, however, are not subject to any contractual obligation to retain their controlling interest, except that they have agreed, subject to certain exceptions, not to sell or otherwise dispose of any shares of our common stock or other capital stock or other securities exercisable or convertible therefor for a period of at least

+180 days after the date of this prospectus without the prior written consent of Jefferies LLC.
 Except for this brief period, there can be no assurance as to the period of time during which Cinven and Dr. Troendle will maintain their ownership of our common stock following the offering.
 As a result, there can be no assurance as to the period of time during which we will be able to avail ourselves of the controlled company exemptions.